elastic/ansible-elasticsearch/README.md

 ## Questions on Usage

 We welcome questions on how to use the role.
-However, in order to keep the github issues list focused on "issues" we ask the community to raise questions at https://discuss.elastic.co/c/elasticsearch.
+However, in order to keep the GitHub issues list focused on "issues" we ask the community to raise questions at https://discuss.elastic.co/c/elasticsearch.
 This is monitored by the maintainers.